katsamatekatapiwa-droid/craig/README.md

 QUESTION 3.2

-I used the id attribute for unique ono-of-a kind sections (like #m2 or #contact) to allow for direct linking.
+I used the id attribute for unique one-of-a kind sections (like #m2 or #contact) to allow for direct linking.
 I used the class attribute ( like .car-images) to apply a specific style to mutliple groups of images across the different car sections simultaneously

 QUESSTION 3.3